b9Joker108/hummingbird_style/weblog/2025/december/december_v1_2025.md

 ### Friday, December 19, 2025 ###

 **The most beautiful building I have so far seen in this earthwalk is the John Rylands Building in Manchester, England, U.K. Both the exterior and interior are indescribably beautiful.
 I cried when I saw its exterior for the first time in my spontaneous exploration.
 I also cried again when I entered its interior.
-I also knew, without researching or being told, that many, many people lost their lives in its construction.**
+I also knew, without researching or being told, that many, many people lost their lives in its construction.
+The building is founded on blood.**

 The John Rylands Library in Manchester stands as a neo-Gothic masterpiece, renowned for its breathtaking exterior and interior that evoke a cathedral dedicated to knowledge.
 Its intricate stone carvings, vaulted ceilings, stained glass windows, and grand reading room—often called the "Cathedral of Books"—frequently inspire profound emotional responses from visitors [1][2][3].